Fried Pizza With Mushrooms, For Real

 We make pizza at home quite a bit.
 Our grocery store (the fab, fab, fab Fiesta Farms in Toronto) carries fresh regular and whole wheat pizza dough which makes it a really easy meal, particularly on days when I realize I haven’t taken anything out of the freezer.
 Again.
 Why, oh why, is that so hard?
 It’s not like dinner doesn’t happen every single day.
 I’ve been casting about for something new with pizzas and came across a great idea from – no surprise – Jamie Oliver.
 I know fried pizza sounds like over kill but it’s much lighter than it sounds.
 Frying makes the nice crust nice and crisp – something I struggle with in a regular oven.
 I made these over the course of a day.
 I sauteed the mushrooms after breakfast, made the sauce during afternoon nap and assembled the whole thing just before dinner.

-1 glug of olive oil
+- 1 glug of olive oil

-2 cloves garlic
+- 2 cloves garlic

-1 tin plum tomatoes
+- 1 tin plum tomatoes

-good pinch of fresh or dried oregano
+- good pinch of fresh or dried oregano

-salt and pepper to taste
+- salt and pepper to taste

-20 or so mushrooms, cleaned and sliced.
+- 20 or so mushrooms, cleaned and sliced.
 I used Cremini, Shitake and Oyster but any mix would do

-1 cup approximately of fresh boccancini or mozzarella
+- 1 cup approximately of fresh boccancini or mozzarella

-1 tablespoon fresh herbs, cleaned and chopped.
+- 1 tablespoon fresh herbs, cleaned and chopped.
 I used oregano and thyme but basil would have been great, too

 Sautee mushrooms in a drop of olive oil until they are soft.
 They'll stick at first until they kick off a bit of moisture.

-Slice your mozzarella or bocancini.
+Slice your mozzarella or bocconcini.

-Have all your ingredients ready to go - assembly line style - when the doug is fried.
-Preheat oven to 475 to 500 degrees.
+Have all your ingredients ready to go - assembly line style - when the dough is fried.

 Roll out as thinly as possibly, using lots of flour on your rolling pin to keep them from sticking.